artilleryio/artillery/docs/plugins.md

-# Writing a Minigun plugin
+# Writing an Artillery plugin

-Minigun has a plugin interface.
-A plugin can register to receive events emitted by Minigun as a test is running and do various useful things.
+Artillery has a plugin interface.
+A plugin can register to receive events emitted by Artillery as a test is running and do various useful things.

 ## Plugin lifecycle